Restoring Your California Gun Rights

 I’m getting all kinds of calls now for people trying to get their gun rights back for various reasons.
 Maybe they’re afraid because of the Corona Virus right now and want to make sure that they’re armed and are able to protect themselves and their family.

 Some people just like to have their gun rights.
 Also, a lot of people are trying to get security jobs and they have certain requirements.
-Our California criminal defense lawyers are providing an overview below.

 By no means is my law firm a gun attorney experts in getting gun rights back.
 We’re more geared towards criminal defense and defending people who are charged with cases involving weapons and other related offenses.